When the topic turns to testing and Agile software development, I usually hear variations of the following two questions:

 - We usually take six weeks to do systems testing after development is over.
 How could we possibly develop AND test something within two weeks?

 - If developers are doing the testing, what do testers do?

 This post addresses both questions in part by questioning the assumptions that underlie them.

 Everyone is responsible for quality throughout your process

 The first question is based on the assumption that the sole purpose of testing is to check quality after the product is built.

 A better approach is to build quality into your product.
 To do that effectively everyone on the team needs to own quality, not just the testers.

 What does everyone “owning quality” look like?
 To start off with, as Karen Greaves and Samantha Laing suggest in their Coach’s Guide to Agile Testing, stop thinking of testing as trying to break the product in order to find bugs.
 That approach leads to an adversarial relationship between the builders and checkers and does no one any favors.

 Instead, think of testing as preventing bugs to get to the best product possible.

 Use the three amigos concept to get people with different perspectives (business, development, testing) together to discuss the problem you are trying to solve and identify possible solutions.
-Have your three amigos use behavior driven development (BDD) to identify examples in order to build a shared understanding about the problem and possible solutions.
+Have your three amigos use behavior-driven development (BDD) to identify examples in order to build a shared understanding of the problem and possible solutions.